 TIP: You don’t have to work on every goal every day.
 That’s a recipe for burnout if you’re not used to setting goals.
 If you are used to this or a similar process, you can work on some goals every day.
 For example, my goals of reading 24 books, meditating and doing yoga daily are perfect for incorporating on a daily basis.
 But traveling internationally isn’t.
 It’s good to have a mix of daily and weekly touch points with your goals.

-TIP: Choose goals are are really fun to achieve and that will really benefit you.
+TIP: Choose goals are really fun to achieve and that will really benefit you.
 When you love something, you want to spend time on it.
 So choose a goal that really lights you up and you’ll naturally want to work toward achieving it.

 TIP: Choose an accountability partner or a Goal Buddy.
-Achieving goals in life isn’t for wimps.
+Achieving goals in life aren’t for wimps.
 We all need support.
 Goal buddies can provide that support.
 They can mean the difference between getting support in tough times and abandoning your goal altogether.
 You might not need a goal buddy for every goal, just the ones that are most likely to be challenging…like quitting smoking or doing ab crunches every day. 😉

 4. Creating Outcomes and Emotional Leverage

 How to use measurability and emotion to achieve your goals.
 Key to making goals measurable and relevant is the use of anticipated outcomes and emotional leverage points.
-Anticipated outcomes are expressed in short statements (or longer ones if you prefer) that will set a measurement for successfully achieving the goal.
+Anticipated outcomes are expressed in short statements (or longer ones if you prefer) that will set a metric for successfully achieving the goal.
 Emotional Leverage points are critical as they provide the Why that supports the What.

 If your ‘why’ is emotionally important, the ‘what’ will take care of itself.”